Pagure/pagure/doc/configuration.rst

 ADMIN_GROUP
 ~~~~~~~~~~~

-List of groups, local or remotes (if the openid server used supports the
+List of groups, either local or remote (if the openid server used supports the
-group extension), that are site admin.
+group extension), that are the site admins.
 These admins can regenerate the
-gitolite configuration, the ssh key files, the hook-token for every project
+gitolite configuration, the ssh key files, and the hook-token for every project
 as well as manage users and groups.

 PAGURE_ADMIN_USERS
 ~~~~~~~~~~~~~~~~~~

-List of usernames that are site admin.
-These admins have the same rights as the user in the admin groups (listed above) as well as admin rights to every projects hosted on this pagure instance.
+List of local users that are the site admins.
+These admins have the same rights as the users in the admin groups listed above as well as admin rights to all projects hosted on this pagure instance.

 Optional options